verus-lang/verus/source/docs/guide/src/logatom-spec.md

 The Verus standard library provides implementations of this trait for two types:

-- `AY = Result<T, E>` specifies an atomic update which can be committed by outputting `Ok(t)` and aborted using `Err(e)`, this is equivalent to the atomic update as it can be found in Iris, except that we do not force `AX` and `E` to be the same.
+- `AY = Result<T, E>` specifies an atomic update which can be committed by outputting `Ok(t)` and aborted using `Err(e)`; this is equivalent an Iris atomic update, except that we do not force `AX` and `E` to be the same.

 - `AY = Commit<T>` specifies an atomic update that cannot be aborted.

-In cases where one wants to differentiate between multiple different commit or abort cases, it can be helpful to implement this trait for custom types.
+To differentiate between multiple different commit or abort cases, it can be helpful to implement this trait for a custom output type.

 It is possible to define an abort-only type `Abort<T>` analogously to `Commit<T>`, though such an output type would prevent both the library function and the atomic function call from terminating, which is typically undesirable for a logically atomic function.